 We were thrilled to unveil the Flourish prototype at the Data Journalism Unconference last week.

-Here’s an extract from the write-up by the organiser Marianne Bouchart of the Global Editors Network:
+Here’s an extract from the write-up by the organizer Marianne Bouchart of the Global Editors Network:

-Flourish creates stunning data visualisations, interactive stories and presentations.
+Flourish creates stunning data visualizations, interactive stories and presentations.

-It also allows media organisations, agencies and developers to turn their bespoke interactive projects into reusable templates that non-coders can easily use with their own data, text, colours, etc. It provides a simple and structured way to tell a story from one or more graphics, enabling users to create interactive walkthroughs, social media videos or offline presentations.
+It also allows media organizations, agencies and developers to turn their bespoke interactive projects into reusable templates that non-coders can easily use with their own data, text, colors, etc. It provides a simple and structured way to tell a story from one or more graphics, enabling users to create interactive walkthroughs, social media videos or offline presentations.

 Duncan Clark, co-founder of Kiln, came to the Data Journalism Unconference in New York and showcased Flourish.
 He explained how templates can be kept private, released to the public or even sold to other Flourish users.
 And because there is no restrictions on what can be in a template, non-coders can create genuinely stunning professional-quality interactive visuals — such as the evolving WebGL globe shown in the image below, created as a template for Flourish development partner Google News Lab.